carsonchan12345/Useless-Pokemon/README.md

 This is demonstrating the use of static type in class.
 It can be served as the global parameter.

 Model: A static parameter in capture class.
-To add and verify if the luck parameter is reached >=100 and add the pokemon to pokebag.
+To add and verify if the luck parameter is reached >=100 and add the pokemon to player class.

 View: Extra textblock is added under the capture windows to show the luck.